 So it’s a whole different approach using empathy, and by the way, that’s a real-world test.
 And the first version had 1% of people click through and complete, the other version went to 7%, and that was a 395% improvement just by being more empathetic to how that customer is feeling and thinking.

 Jim: I would like to try to come back and talk about this on another program sometime.
 We’ve been speaking with Brian Caroll our entrepreneur evangelist, speaker, writer of the lead generation for The Complex Sale and got a new book coming up and don’t forget his blog.
 Love to continue but we’ve got another program following us.

 Brian: They can go to the B2B lead blog right through Google, and you can find me and contact me, and I look forward to hearing from our listeners today.

-Jim: You’ve been very helpful today; you’ve been very helpful with your time.
-Thank you, Brian Caroll, for addressing the subject five ways to immediately improve account based marketing and selling.
+Jim: You’ve been very helpful today; you’ve been accommodating with your time.
+Thank you, Brian Caroll, for addressing the subject five ways to immediately improve account-based marketing and selling.
 Paul, over to you!